Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 Value, YoY Change (%), and Source.
 Sort by YoY Change descending."

-Copy the resulting table directly into your design tool.
-Gamma, in particular, converts pasted tables into beautiful visual tables automatically.
+The resulting table can be copied directly into the chosen design tool.
+Gamma, in particular, converts pasted tables into well-designed visual tables automatically.

 Common Mistakes and How to Avoid Them

 Even with the best tools, presenters fall into predictable traps.
-Here are the most common mistakes and their modern-era solutions.
+The most common errors and their modern remedies are summarised below.

 Too Much Text on Slides

-This remains the number one presentation sin in 2026.
-NotebookLM makes it worse in some ways — because it generates such detailed, well-cited content, the temptation is to dump everything onto the slides.
-Resist this aggressively.
+Excessive text remains the most prevalent presentation error in 2026.
+NotebookLM can exacerbate the problem in some respects: because it produces detailed, well-cited content, the temptation to transfer everything onto the slides is strong.
+The temptation should be resisted firmly.

-The rule: If a slide has more than 30 words of visible text (excluding speaker notes), it has too many.
-Use NotebookLM to distill, not to dump.
-Ask it: “Condense this finding into a single sentence of no more than 15 words while preserving the core insight.”
+The rule: If a slide contains more than 30 words of visible text, excluding speaker notes, it carries too many.
+NotebookLM should be used to distil rather than to dump.
+A useful prompt is: “Condense this finding into a single sentence of no more than 15 words while preserving the core insight.”

 Ignoring Source Quality

-NotebookLM does not evaluate whether your sources are good — it trusts them completely.
-Uploading a poorly researched blog post alongside a Stanford research paper will contaminate your output.
-Always curate your sources before uploading.
+NotebookLM does not evaluate whether sources are sound; it trusts them completely.
+Uploading a poorly researched blog post alongside a Stanford research paper contaminates the output.
+Sources must always be curated before upload.

 Generic AI Content Without Grounding